Esma Redžepova: Early life and background

-Redžepova was born on 8 August 1943 in Skopje, at that time annexed by the Tsardom of Bulgaria, although the region was returned to Yugoslavia in 1944.
-She was the second youngest of six children in a Romani family.
-Per herself, her paternal grandfather was a Catholic Romani and her grandmother an Iraqi Jew, while her mother was a Muslim Romani from Šuto Orizari; while according to anthropologist Carol Silverman, she was born in Toopana in a poor Xoraxane Muslim Roma family.
+Redžepova was born on 8 August 1943 in Skopje, at that time annexed by the Tsardom of Bulgaria, Esma was born in Toopana in a poor Xoraxane Muslim Roma family.

 Her father Ibrahim, who had lost a leg during a German bombing in Skopje in 1941, worked variously as a porter, circus strongman and shoeshiner.
 He sang and played drums and sometimes performed at weddings.
 Some of Redžepova's siblings accompanied him.
 Her mother was a seamstress.

 At age nine, Redžepova was introduced by one of her brothers to a local Romani music organisation where she was able to quickly learn complicated rhythms.
 Her mother encouraged her musical gifts so Redžepova and her brother soon joined their school's folklore group.
 Her parents insisted that all their children finish primary school.
 However, they had very traditional views and expected Esma to get married in her teens and become a housewife.
 Nonetheless, their daughter was emancipated and would wear fashionable dresses instead of dimije, the traditional attire for Romani girls at that time.